-Maternity benefit: The benefit is equal to 100% of the insured's last earnings (the employer pays 50% of the benefit).
-The benefit is paid for 6 weeks before and 8 weeks after the expected date of childbirth; may be extended for up to 3 weeks in the event of complications arising from pregnancy or childbirth.
+Maternity benefit: The benefit is 100% of the insured's last earnings (the employer pays 50% of the benefit).
+The benefit is paid for six weeks before and eight weeks after the expected date of childbirth; may be extended up to three weeks if there are complications arising from pregnancy or childbirth.